Airstrike hits Ukraine maternity hospital, 17 reported hurt

 Previous attempts to establish safe evacuation corridors over the past few days largely failed because of what the Ukrainians said were Russian attacks.
 But Putin, in a telephone call with Germany’s chancellor, accused militant Ukrainian nationalists of hampering the evacuations.

-In Mariupol, local authorities hurried to bury the dead from the past two weeks of fighting in a mass grave.
+In Mariupol, a strategic city of 430,000 people on the Sea of Azov, local authorities hurried to bury the dead from the past two weeks of fighting in a mass grave.
 City workers dug a trench some 25 meters (yards) long at one of the city’s old cemeteries and made the sign of the cross as they pushed bodies wrapped in carpets or bags over the edge.

-The strategic city of 430,000 people on the Sea of Azov has been encircled by Russian forces for the past week.
+About 1,200 people have died in the nine-day siege of the city, Zelenskyy’s office said.

 Nationwide, thousands are thought to have been killed, both civilians and soldiers, since Putin’s forces invaded.
 The U.N. estimates more than 2 million people have fled the country, the biggest exodus of refugees in Europe since the end of World War II.